ssmit1986/DualNumbers/README.md

 Out[]= Dual[1.02964, 4.14524]
 ```

-This works just fine, but because `dvec` is not a list of normal numbers, the `Dot` operation doesn't evaluate as fast as it can be:
+This works just fine, but because `dvec` is not a list of normal numbers, the `Dot` operation isn't as fast as it could be:

 ```
 In[]:= dvec = Dual[#, 1.] & /@ RandomReal[1, 10^3];